IT IS the last thing you want to see as you approach

 automatic units had reached the end of their useful life and there were not the funds

 available for suitable replacements."

 speaking for the Town Council, the then Town Clerk (Mr Riddell

 Graham) told me: "Both

-the closed toilets were Healthmatic, self cleaning, automatic, cubicle types and were well past their
+the closed toilets were Healthmatic, self cleaning, automatic, cubicle types and were well past

-are a mark of a civilised
+public toilets are a mark of a civilised

 community and I know there

 have been complaints

 However, that is my own view and whether